ChauhanSandeep/DevFindings/cm19ob23q000i08meai06ewuz.md

 ### **Batch processing**

-This is when data is processed in chunks at a scheduled time (e.g., every hour, daily).
-It’s efficient for large volumes of data that don’t need to be acted upon immediately, similar to running nightly builds or tests. **Example**: Aggregating sales data daily to generate reports.

-### **Real-time processing**

-Here, data is processed as soon as it’s received.
-This is useful for applications that need up-to-the-second data, like fraud detection or real-time dashboards.
+Batch processing works well for large datasets that don’t require immediate action — think of it as running a nightly test suite.
+Real-time processing is more like running continuous integration with every commit; you get immediate feedback, but you must handle the performance and reliability challenges of continuous operation.

+* **Batch example** — Aggregating daily sales data for a BI dashboard.

-**Example**: Analyzing user behavior in real-time to make product recommendations.
+* **Real-time example** — Processing user clickstream events to instantly update product recommendations.

-## Database vs Data Warehouse vs Data Lake Vs Data Lake House
+## **Data Storage Models — Database, Warehouse, Lake, and Lakehouse**

 * **Database** : A **database** is used to store operational data, typically structured, for day-to-day tasks.
 It’s optimized for handling real-time transactions and quick reads/writes, like managing customer orders or user profiles.
 Eg. MySQL, PostgreSQL, MongoDB

 * **Data Warehouse**: A **data warehouse** is built for querying and analysis, storing processed and cleaned data that’s typically historical and aggregated.
 It supports decision-making by enabling complex reporting and analytics, often used for business intelligence.
 Eg: Amazon Redshift, Google BigQuery, Snowflake

 * **Data Lake** : A **data lake** is a large storage system that holds all types of raw data (structured, semi-structured, and unstructured) in its original form, often used for big data analytics, machine learning, or archiving.
 It’s ideal for storing data before it’s processed or analyzed.
 Eg: Amazon S3, Azure Data Lake Storage

 * **Data Lake House**: A **data lakehouse** combines elements of both data lakes and data warehouses, offering the flexibility of a data lake with the performance and management capabilities of a data warehouse.
 It stores raw data like a data lake, but also allows for structured, cleaned, and processed data to be queried efficiently like in a data warehouse.
 The data lakehouse can handle both analytical and operational workloads, making it a versatile choice for modern data architectures.
 Eg: Google BigLake, or Databricks Lakehouse

 ## **Challenges in Data Pipelines**